-Tropical forests produce essential oils, gums, latexes, resins, tannins, steroids, waxes, edible oils and, above all, the raw material for medicines.
+Tropical forests the world over produce essential oils, gums, latexes, resins, tannins, steroids, waxes, edible oils and, above all, the raw material for medicines.
 More than 50% of modern medicines come from the natural world.
 For example, two important anti-cancer compounds are derived from the periwinkle plant found in the forests of Madagascar.